 Option d – The Legislative Assembly of the concerned state

-(a) by the Parliament.
+(a) By the Parliament

-(a) Speaker of Legislative Assembly
+(a) Speaker of the Legislative Assembly

 (b) Chief Minister

-(c) Chairman of Legislative Council
+(c) Chairman of the Legislative Council

-(d) Leader of Majority Party
+(d) Leader of the Majority Party

-Option a – Speaker of Legislative Assembly
+Option a – Speaker of the Legislative Assembly

 (a) Only I